-- I. Describe the program you plan to develop and implement, including services that will be provided to program participants.
-Provide information about all services to be offered, and whether they will be funded through the grant, provided by your organization, or offered through linkages with other providers.
-If provided through other organizations, describe the partnerships with those agencies and/or how you will link participants with those services. - II.
-Describe your agency's experience in operating similar programs, especially using federal funding.
-If your agency is currently operating a similar program, submit a copy of that program's most recent annual report. - III.
+I. Describe the program you plan to develop and implement, including ser to program participants.
+Provide information about all services to be they will be funded through the grant, provided by your organization linkages with other providers.
+If provided through other organization partnerships with those agencies and/or how you will link participant e offered, and whether , or offered through as, describe the Π. I. Describe your agency's experience in operating similar programs, especially using federal funding.
+If your agency is currently operating a similar program, submit a copy of that program's most recent annual report. Ш. III.
 Describe the agency's experience in using a Housing First model.
-If you have an existing program funded through the COC, describe your agency's participation in the Coordinated Entry System (CES) planning and the CES Pilot. - IV.
-Has your organization received any negative findings from federal or state funding sources for any programs within the last five years? \\\\\\ Has your agency had to return funds or had funds de-obligated by the funding source?
-If yes to any of these questions, please explain:

-Rapid Rehousing Projects (RRH and DV-RRH): These best practices will be considered as to which applicants are best suited to execute these program models:

-1 - Will staff be trained to successfully complete SPA applications?
-Yes 🗆 No 2 - Will you have a dedicated staff person for landlord engagement? 🗆 Yes 🗖 No 3 - Will the program have SOAR-certified staff? 🗆 Yes 🗆 No 4 - Will staff receive regular training in Motivational Interviewing? 🗆 Yes 🗆 No 5 - Will the program have a dedicated employment specialist?
-Yes 🗆 No 6 - Will the staff be trained in trauma-informed care and safety- planning? 🗆 Yes 🗆 No 7 - Will staff be trained in Critical Time Intervention/Crisis Intervention? 🗆 Yes 🗆 No
+If you have an existing program funded through the COC, describe your agency's participation in the Coordinated Entry System (CES) planning and the CES Pilot.
+IV.
+IV.
+Has your organization received any negative findings from federal or state funding sources for any programs within the last five years?
+Has your agency had to return funds or had funds de-obligated by the funding source?
+If yes to any of these questions, please explain: R apid Rehousing Projects (RRH and DV-RRH): These best practices which applicants are best suited to execute these program will be considered as to n models: 1 - Will staff be trained to successfully complete SPA applications? ☐ Yes ☐ No 2 - Will you have a dedicated staff person for landlord engagement? ☐ Yes ☐ No 3 - Will the program have SOAR-certified staff? ☐ Yes ☐ No 4 - Will staff receive regular training in Motivational Interviewing? ☐ Yes ☐ No 5 - Will the program have a dedicated employment specialist? ☐ Yes ☐ No 6 - Will the staff be trained in trauma-informed care and safety-planning? ☐ Yes ☐ No 7 - Will staff be trained in Critical Time Intervention/Crisis Intervention? ☐ Yes ☐ No